Hydrospheredata/hydro-serving-example/examples/text_classification/README.md

 ### Load model

-Models for amazon review are stored on s3 bucket as they are too large.
+Models for amazon review are stored on s3 bucket as they are too large to store them on github.
 To download them you have to configure dvc (see [guide](../../README.md))

 Then you can easily pull model:
 ```commandline